-Log in with the account designated as the Maestro-owner (see Appendix C for details) and execute the self-extracting setup file "LISTSERVMaestro2.0-9-linux.bin".
+Execute the self-extracting setup file "LISTSERVMaestro3.0-2-solaris8-SPARC32.bin".
 (If necessary, you may need to perform a chmod on the file first, to make it executable.)

 (During execution, the self-extracting setup will create a temporary folder in the current directory.
 This folder will automatically be removed once setup completes.)